joshbeyerr/tableFinder/README.md

 # Resy

-Restaurant reservation booking system built on Resy's API.
+Restaurant reservation booking system built, so far, on Resy's API with a custom backend.

 ## Why

-I was always finding myself unable to get reservations at busier restaurants throughout the city, especially last minute.
-This tool helps automate the booking process.
+Missing out on reservations at the hottest spots in the city sucks, especially when plans change last minute.
+Manual refreshing and checking doesn't cut it anymore.
+This automates the entire process—monitoring availability, securing slots the moment they drop, and booking them before they're gone.
+No more waiting around or missing opportunities.

 ## What It Does

-Browse restaurants, check availability, and book reservations through Resy.
-Find slots by date, preview bookings, and complete reservations.
+Two modes to match how you want to roll: monitor-only for notifications when slots open, or full auto-booking that handles everything end-to-end.
+The system continuously checks for availability at your chosen restaurant, handles authentication, navigates the booking flow, and secures the reservation instantly when something opens up.
+Real-time monitoring with configurable refresh intervals means you're always first in line.
+Works with any restaurant on Resy.

 ## Screenshots